Slach/clickhouse-timeline/README.md

 ### Navigation:
 - Use arrow keys to navigate
-- Press / to filter connections list
+- Press / to filter
 - Press Esc to cancel current operation
 - Press Enter in heatmap to show action menu
-- Double click in heatmap to show action menu
+- Double-click in heatmap to show action menu

 ## Query Analysis